-The Group availed of the SEC relief on the accounting for significant financing component of PIC Q&A 2018-12-D. Had this provision been adopted, the mismatch between the POC of the real estate projects and the schedule of payments provided for in the contract to sell which constitutes a significant financing component should be accounted for.
+The Group availed of the SEC relief on the accounting for significant financing component (SFC) of PIC Q&A 2018-12-D. Had this provision been adopted, the mismatch between the POC of the real estate projects and the schedule of payments provided for in the contract to sell which constitutes a significant financing component should be accounted for.
 The accounting guidance should have been applied retrospectively and would have resulted in restatement of prior year financial statements.
 Adoption of this guidance would have impacted interest income, interest expense, revenue from real estate sales, installment contracts receivable, contract assets, provision for deferred income tax, deferred tax asset or liability for all years presented, and the opening balance of retained earnings.

-As of December 31, 2021, the Group is quantifying the impact of the adoption of PIC Q&A No. 2018-12-D.
+As of December 31, 2022, the Group is refining its calculation of the SFC and still in the process of quantifying the impact of the adoption of PIC Q&A No. 2018-12-D on the consolidated financial statements.